robaru/sofamyroom/roomsim_mod/source/README.md

 			}
 #			endif
 ```
 Memory allocated by the functions mentioned above must be freed.
-Function `ClearSensor` was edited to perform these operations (row 854):
+Function `ClearSensor` was edited to perform these operations:
 ```c
 #	ifdef MYSOFA_H_INCLUDED
 	mysofa_close(item->definition.sofaHandle);